Five Dollar Wrench

 His driver's license gives me his address.

-My copy of his keys get me in without breaking in.
+My copy of his keys gets me in without breaking in.

 I search his home to find his Bitcoin seed words.
-Most Bitcoiners write them on paper, to protect themselves from online hackers.
+Most Bitcoiners write them on paper to protect themselves from online hackers.
 But I'm not a hacker.
-I'm a ghost.
-I find his seed words.
-Take a picture.
-And leave.
+I'm a chick with a camera.
+I find his seed words, take a picture and leave no trace.

 The mark wouldn't even know I exist.